 Teachers can create fun and easy-to-assess classwork that tasks high-school students with creating storyboards focusing on the types of conflict in literature.
 The linear nature of a storyboard mirrors the progression of conflict and reinforces learning.
 Students create storyboards using details and characters pulled from text, allowing teachers to determine almost immediately whether students comprehend the objectives.

-The Five Types of Conflict in Literature
+Types of Conflict in Literature

 Man vs. Man or Character vs. Character